-The bizarre-sounding digital copying phenomena called 3D-printing has been mulling around from the past.
+The bizarre-sounding copying phenomena called 3D-printing have been mulling around from the past.
 Recently, it has been in the limelight; specifically in the press for the wrong reasons.

-Of recent, guns have posed a serious threat to peaceful living when in the wrong hands.
-But what if anyone could hastily manufacture them unsupervised, from the comfort of your home?
+However, guns have posed a serious threat to peaceful living when in the wrong hands.
+But what if you could hastily manufacture them unsupervised, from the comfort of your home?

-Defense Distributed, Wilson’s company had been distributing downloadable weapons plans for free.
-This would be great if it was planned for building something more useful to society.
+His company Defense Distributed, had been distributing downloadable weapons plans for free.
+This would be great if it was planned to enable you to build something more useful to society.

-Point is, with this new device, you can literally make a 3D copy of any imaginable object – even food!
+The point is, with this new device, you can literally make a 3D copy of any imaginable object – even your food!

-3D printing builds parts (mostly out of plastic or other synthetics) based on the central concept: a digital model like a CAD drawing (Computer Assisted Drawing).
+3D printing builds parts (mostly out of plastic) based on the central concept: using a digital model like your CAD drawing (Computer Assisted Drawing).

-3D printing is a fundamentally different way of producing parts compared to traditional subtractive (CNC machining) or formative (Injection moulding) manufacturing technologies.
+3D printing is a fundamentally different way of producing parts compared to traditional subtractive (CNC machining) or formative manufacturing technologies.

-Some of the top 3D printing brands include MakerBot, XYZprinting, Formlabs and LulzBot and you can pick them up from as little as $200 to $4000.
+Some top 3D printing brands include MakerBot, XYZprinting, Formlabs, and LulzBot.
+You can pick them up from as little as $200 to $4000.

-The price naturally depends on the product size, material, complexity and level of detail you need.
+These prices naturally depend on your end product size, material, complexity, and level of detail you need.

-The most expensive if you are into heavy-duty manufacturing would, therefore, set you back a cool $2,500,000 for the Imprimere’s Model 2156.
+The most expensive one, if you are into heavy-duty manufacturing would set you back a cool $2,500,000.
+That is the price tag for Imprimere’s Model 2156.

-Some of the advantages of using these machines include:
+Some of the advantages of using 3D printers include: